ChloeRN/sealIPM/README.md

 ## Underlying data

 The analyses require a set of input data (RDS files) for running.
-These will be made publicly available through OSF once the manuscript associated with this work has been accepted for publication.
-In the meantime, the input data can be requested directly by emailing me: [chloe.nater\@nina.no](mailto:chloe.nater@nina.no){.email}
+These are publicly available through OSF: <https://osf.io/mtyu3/>

 The data files underlying the main analyses are: